The Life Estate Deed

 A life estate is a form of joint ownership, typically associated with real property.
 Usually, a life estate is created by filing a deed or Last Will & Testament in the circuit court where the property is located.
 A life estate has one or more life tenants and one or more remainderman.
 The life tenants can live in the property, generally, until they die, and then the remaindermen become the exclusive owners of the property.
 Normally, the life tenant pays for all maintenance, insurance, and taxes on the property while they reside in the property.

-Two reasons people choose to utilize this form of ownership are (1) to avoid probate, or (2) to make it easier to qualify for Medicaid at some point in the future.
 Another reason people use a life estate is to grant one person (maybe a new spouse) life rights to the property and then have the remainder interest go to other people (perhaps children from a prior relationship).
 Using a life estate deed to avoid probate is less attractive now that Virginia allows a Transfer-on-Death Deed (TODD), which is more flexible.
 Unlike the life estate deed, the TODD is easily revocable, but it will not assist with Medicaid planning.

 Both the TODD and the life estate deed supersede the Last Will & Testament.
 This means you cannot override either the TODD or life estate deed with provisions in a Last Will & Testament.
 One of the advantages of the TODD and the life estate deed are that they are recorded with the court and, as such, are far less likely to be lost or destroyed than a Last Will & Testament.
-Imagine a situation where one of your heirs finds the Last Will, doesn’t like what it says, and “accidently” misplaces it.
+Imagine a situation where one of your heirs finds the Last Will, doesn’t like what it says, and “accidentally” misplaces it.

 A common scenario where a life estate may be used is when there are children from a prior relationship.
 Imagine you have three children that you want your house to go to when you die, but you want your new spouse to have a place to live until he or she dies.
 You can grant your new spouse a life estate, where she lives in the house for the remainder of her life, and then, upon her death, your children become the exclusive owners of the house.